as-ajitsingh/bucketed/README.md

 # Bucketed
 ![node](https://img.shields.io/node/v/bucketed.svg) ![npm](https://img.shields.io/npm/dt/bucketed.svg) ![GitHub issues](https://img.shields.io/github/issues/as-ajitsingh/bucketed.svg)

-    This tool will help in deploying static website to cloud storage/bucket.
+    This tool helps in deploying static website to cloud storage/bucket.
 Bucketed allows a simple and elegant way of deploying your static websites to cloud storage/bucket providers.
 As many of the cloud providers give the facility of hosting a static website through cloud storages such as Google Cloud Storage, AWS S3 etc. You can also integrate Bucketed with your CD tool for autonomous deployment of your site generated through Angular, React etc.

 ## Table of Contents: